rinde/vanLon17-GPEM-code/README.md

 ```

 Generating all 13.500 train scenarios takes about 1 hour and 45 minutes on a 24 core machine (fully utilizing all cores).
 One can also use the generated files as described in the next section.

+Generating all 45.000 train scenarios (in dataset5000) took about 18 minutes on a 24 core machine (fully utilizing all cores).